 Graffiti House, Civil War memorial building in Brandy Station, Virginia, United States.

-Graffiti House is a two-story building in Brandy Station that served as a field hospital and military headquarters during the Civil War.
-Its interior walls are covered with engravings left by soldiers who carved their names, units, and personal messages.
+Graffiti House is a two-story wood-frame building in Brandy Station, Virginia, that was used as a field hospital and military headquarters during the Civil War.
+The interior walls are covered with hundreds of inscriptions carved directly into the plaster by soldiers who stayed there.

 The community of curious travelers